nawwardiab/tictactoe-terminal-js/README.md

-# Tic Tac Toe

-Sure!
-Here’s a structured `README.md` for your Tic-Tac-Toe project:

----

 # Tic-Tac-Toe

 Welcome to **Tic-Tac-Toe**, a classic 2-player game where you take turns to place your marker ('X' or 'O') on a 3x3 board.
 The game ends when one player gets three markers in a row, column, or diagonal, or if the board is full and there’s no winner.